wulfland/SPOEmulators/README.md

 ## Description
 SPOEmulators is a framework that helps you to write unit- and integration tests against Office 365 or SharePoint on premise using the client side object model (CSOM).
 It uses the Microsoft Fakes Framework to emulate the SharePoint or O365 CSOM.

-The benefit is, that you an write your tests against the real backend as integraton tests.
+The benefit is, that you an write your tests against the real backend as integration tests.
 If your code works you can add a little more effort to convert the test to an isolated unit test.
-Like this it executes much faster and yu do not have to wrestle with passwords in your app.config file.
-To ensure that the code still works you can add a seperate config file on your test machine an execute the same test as an integration test.
+Like this it executes much faster and you do not have to wrestle with passwords in your app.config file.
+To ensure that the code still works you can add a separate config file on your test machine an execute the same test as an integration test.

 >Note the framework is still a __beta__.
 Don't expect everything to be emulated!
 Please report bugs, issues and feature requests as git hub issues.